Huzbi-crypto/Basic-Nvim-Config/README.md

-# Basic-Nvim-Config
+# Basic Neovim Config

+## Introduction

-A basic Neovim config that suits my personal tastes.
+This repo contains a basic config for my Neovim that I use whenever I fresh install Neovim.
+This suits to my personal tastes.